 Former state rep. sentenced to prison for kickback scheme

+A former New Hampshire politician with a once promising political future will spend the next 3 1/2 years in federal prison for his role in a kickback scheme that netted him more than $9 million from a military contract issued to train Afghan soldiers, federal prosecutors said.
 David Young, a former Republican state representative from Alstead, must turn himself over to federal corrections officials on Aug.
 4, according to terms of the sentence, which was issued last week in U.S. District Court in Salt Lake City.

 “The defendant betrayed his oath to the Constitution and abused his position as a military officer to pilfer taxpayer dollars to feed his appetite for wealth and an opulent lifestyle,” said Jonathan Lines, an ICE investigator quoted by federal prosecutors in Salt Lake City.

 Late last year, Young pleaded guilty to the charges of disclosure of procurement information and money laundering.